JudyEssam/ImageMixer-BeamForming/README.md

 ## Overview

-This desktop program is designed to illustrate the relative importance of magnitude and phase components while emphasizing the frequencies' contributions to a signal.
-Although demonstrated using 2D images, the concepts apply universally to any signal.
-The software offers several features to explore Fourier Transform (FT) components and their significance.
+This desktop application is designed to demonstrate the interplay and significance of the magnitude and phase components in the Fourier Transform (FT) of signals, using 2D images for visualization.
+By emphasizing the contribution of different FT components, the application allows users to explore and manipulate these elements in an intuitive way.
+This tool provides hands-on interaction with signal processing concepts such as FT magnitude, phase, real, and imaginary components, while enabling customized mixing and visualization.

 ---